Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 7fc862953000-7fc862954000 rw-p 00004000 fd:00 263163                     /opt/lib/perl5/site_perl/5.10.1/auto/Filter/Crypto/Decrypt/Decrypt.so
 ```

 Let's download and try to figure out how it decrypts the files.
-Here we are going to explain how old versions of Leostream are encrypted (we are working with 8.2.37.0), but more recent releases uses a different approach inside their Decrypt.so.
-First locate if it imports any function from perl related to parsing:
+Here we are going to explain how old versions of Leostream are encrypted (we are working with 8.2.37.0), but more recent releases use a different approach inside their Decrypt.so.
+First locate any imported perl function related to parsing:

 ```
 0x00001c20]> ii~parser